-ARIBA roles are how the system determines what functions a user can perform in the different modules within ARIBA.
-If you have a UW Net ID you will have access to most features (some exceptions apply, see chart below).
-These roles are set up in ASTRA by the Authorizer for each department.
-It is important to note that different modules in ARIBA offer different roles.
-Knowing what roles apply to which module, and what roles you the user have, will make for a smooth transaction when using the ARIBA functionality.
+Ariba roles are how the system determines what functions a user can perform in the different modules within Ariba.
+If you are a current employee with a UW Net ID you will automatically have access to many features in Ariba within a few days of being hired (some exceptions apply).
+Additional roles are set up in ASTRA by the Authorizer for each department.
+It is important to note that different modules in Ariba offer different roles.
+Knowing what roles apply to which module, and what roles you the user have, will make for a smooth transaction when using the Ariba functionality.

-These roles are straightforward, however they often do not provide enough review for departments who are cautious about how their funds are used.
+These roles are straightforward, however they may not provide enough review for departments who are cautious about how their funds are used.
 Additional roles are available for the different modules to facilitate extra review.
-See the chart below to discover which modules have which roles and any restrictions to be aware of.

 Example Approval Flow:

 Paying (Non-PO Invoice, P2I, eReimbursement)

 To view the Paying (Non-PO Invoice, P2I, eReimbursement) table, click here.

 These are additional roles you may see in your Ariba approval flow.
 They are roles that might be added for compliance review or issues that central office must review.

 Ad Hoc Approver/Watcher is a onetime approver added manually to a single document's approval flow.
 This role is NOT to be used on Blanket Purchase Orders (BPO) or Receipts on BPOs.
 Read these important facts and tips about Ad Hoc approvals before using them, found here.

 The Enhanced Accessibility role provides two links on the top left corner that help navigation and a scroll on lists rather than pages.
 This is only needed if the user is visually impaired.
 See FAQ for more information.